News >Indigenous Environmental Contracting Company Awarded Grant to Strengthen Algonquin-Anishinabe Workforce

 PSAAW Project Details

-Over the three-year pilot, the PSAAW project will:
+Over the three-year program, the PSAAW project will:

 Gather industry-driven Labor Market Information (LMI) on Indigenous representation and integration in the construction and environmental remediation labour markets.

 Establish resources and important networks to help employers and general contractors research, recruit, retain, train and integrate more Algonquin Anishinabe/Indigenous tradespeople.

 Create a Case Management Model (CMM) to facilitate the certification of Algonquin Anishinabe/Indigenous workers in the construction sector.
 The software will be utilized as a tool by designated band employees to advance their members in the construction industry.